 Through these, worshipping or puja of a particular deity is performed.
 All these Yantras should be kept in the place of worship, and lighting of incense or Diya is usually mandatory.

 Shree Yantra is a scientific, cosmic and planetary energy zone.
 This Yantra is said to bring material prosperity and spiritual elevation.
 There is a great importance of Shree Yantra in 'Vastu Shastra'.
 Any house with an energized Shree Yantra will be devoid of negative energy and will embody positive vibes within itself.

 This instrument is used for pacifying and enhancing the positive vibes of all the nine planets.
 It endows the owner with mental harmony, good health, intelligence and overall success in life.

-It brings all round improvement in business and in health.
-Mangal Yantra also benefits people with manglik dosha and the ones not getting married.
-It also helps in progeny and paying off the debts etc. A regular worship on Tuesday with 21 day fast is must.
+Mangal Yantra brings all round improvement in business and health.
+Mangal Yantra also benefits people with 'manglik dosha' and the ones not getting married.
+It also helps in progeny and paying off the debts etc. A regular worship on Tuesday with 21 day fast is must for its effect.

 This Yantra endows an attractive aura to the person, and makes him / her appealing to all people in general.